This guide is current as of 21 June 2022.

 In some cases, it may not even be worth the trouble of cancelling the trip if you deem your points to be worth less than any cancellation fee.
 Don’t forget that a no-show can nullify the rest of your travel, though.

-With COVID-19 still affecting the travel industry, albeit in a much smaller way than a few years back, many airlines have generous fee waiver policies.
-In the US, American Airlines and United Airlines are examples of airlines that have also permanently abolished change fees for domestic US bookings, which is a great outcome.
+Many airlines also have more generous fee waiver policies now versus several years back.
+In the US, American Airlines and United Airlines have also permanently abolished change fees for domestic US bookings, which is a great outcome.

 This article was originally written by Matt Moffitt.